midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-trizas-fragments.md

 “How did she die, Papi?”
 Yvette asks.

 He brushes the question away by lifting her up on the rock.
 No one ever talks about Evie.
-She was more ghost than person, an unanswered question.
+She’s more ghost than person, an unanswered question.
 Yvette will learn later that it was her father who found her.
 They said it was an accident, that Evie must have been playing with the gun hidden in the closet.
 A mistake, they said.
 Yvette has stared at the pictures in the photo albums wondering where the resemblance begins.

 Her father joins her on the rock, and they wait for the surf to reach them.
 He tells her to close her eyes as wave upon wave splashes them.
 Yvette screams each time.
 The water turns rough, but she looks up to her father and he is laughing.
 He never lets go of her hand.